 The image editor can be accessed when attaching

 Access the content editor

 In this example, we will access the content editor by editing a website page (from Content > Website Pages), but the following steps would be the same for email, landing pages, or blog posts.

 You can add an image to many different types of modules, but in this example, an image is added to a rich text module.
 Click the insert/edit image icon.

 You can upload a new image or edit an existing image.
 HubSpot also provides you with a folder of stock photos.

 Click the gear icon and choose Clone & Edit.

-To resize an image, click Resize, enter the new dimensions (you can toggle whether or no you want to lock the dimensions), and click Apply.
-Select Save to save your cloned image.
+To resize an image, click Resize and enter the new dimensions (you can choose whether or not you want to maintain the ratio of the dimensions by clicking the lock icon).
+Click Apply, then Save to save your cloned image.

-You can use the text function to annotate or add captions to an image.
-Adding text to an image is a great way to explain image or tie it to the text of the page or post.
-It is also a useful feature for placing text over images in emails, because many email clients do not support background images.
+You can use the text feature to annotate or add captions to an image.
+This is a great way to explain the image or tie it to the content of your page or post.
+You can also use this feature to place text over images in emails as many email clients do not support background images.

 Enhance provides you with three presets to improve the quality of your photos.
 Enhance has the following modes: